wearekuva/oui/README.md

 ### FAQ

-#### Why so big?
-Well, it's built on React, and React is kinda chunky.
-Having said that, Oui is really only meant for prototyping, not for production facing sites.

 #### OK, but why React?
 It's true there are a number of great reactive libraries to choose from. deku, vue, mithril, riot.
 All of these are great, and many.
 The list goes on.
 I chose React because it's a well supported product and it's unlikely that it will stagnate.
 I don't want to be dealing with a dead dependancy next year.

-#### Where's my UI?
-For the moment, every call to Oui replaces the entire ui display.
-This means you can't define multiple UI's defined in different parts of your application.
-Whilst this is kinda intentional - it forces you to surface important aspects of your programs interface - it's also a massive pain and which doesn't scale well.
-I'm planning on supporting this soon.
-See #1

 #### What about panels?